-The Wrapped Key/Keyfield contains the wrapped identity key being distributed if the frame contains the FTE is not encrypted and contains the identity key being distributed if the frame contains the FTE is encrypted.
+The Wrapped Key/Keyfield contains the wrapped identity key being distributed if the frame containing(#2065) the FTE is not encrypted or (#2115)the identity key being distributed if the frame containing(#2065) the FTE is encrypted.

 The Key Lifetime contains the Lifetime of the Key in units of the seconds.
 Value 0 indicates that the key has no lifetime.